slixenfeld/ByteImager/README.md

 # Byte Image Encoder

-This program can encode/decode data from and into pixels <br>
+Encodes and Decodes data from and into images.

 <br>